Fidden/nuxt-mvvm/README.md

 ### Decorators

 1. `ViewModel` - Labels a class as a view-model.
-Apply this decorator when the class doesn't represent a screen or a component.
+Apply this decorator when the class represent a screen or a component.
 2. `injectDep` - Injects a dependency into a view-model.
 3. `ScreenVm` - Signifies that the class is a screen view-model.
 4. `ComponentVm` - Identifies a class as a component view-model.